-Adminsoft Accounts has been developed in Microsoft Visual FoxPro. v3.062 to v3.217 uses FoxPro v6, v3.219 onwards uses FoxPro v7, and v4.000 onwards uses FoxPro v9.
+Adminsoft Accounts has been developed in Microsoft Visual FoxPro v9.
+Older versions of Adminsoft Accounts v3.062 to v3.217 use FoxPro v6, v3.219 onwards uses FoxPro v7, and v4.000 onwards uses FoxPro v9.
 Some development languages can access FoxPro files (.DBF's) directly.
 This is fine for reading accounts data, but we strongly advise against updating the data files.
 There are various counters and control fields that would not get updated if you attempted to update the files directly.
 There is a .DLL file available, please request it by email to email@example.com The functions in this .DLL allow some updating.
 If you require greater functionality than the DLL currently allows, this is something that can be discussed.
 But note, we may ask for a fee for the necessary development.Will the accounts software be OK for Chinese characters?

 For security, passwords are encrypted before they are stored in a file.
 In early versions of the software there is no facility for recovering lost passwords.
 In later versions, you can set up a password reminder.
 If you lose your password and have not set up a reminder, please contact Adminsoft for assistance.Which version of Windows will Adminsoft Accounts run under?

-Adminsoft Accounts v4.xxx will run under most PC based versions of Windows, including Windows 10.
-But it will NOT run under Windows 95 or NT 4.
+Adminsoft Accounts v4.xxx will run under most PC based versions of Windows, from Windows XP up to and including Windows 11.

 The software will run in 32 bit or 64 bit Windows.
 When running in a 64 bit version of Windows, all versions of Adminsoft Accounts will only run as 32 bit applications.